piyush282/voice-operated-wheelchair-using-python-project-/README.md

-🎙️ Voice Operated Smart Wheelchair (Edge AI + TensorFlow Lite) 🚀 Overview
+🎙️ Voice-Controlled Smart Wheelchair using Edge AI & TensorFlow Lite 🚀 Overview

-This project presents an end-to-end speech recognition pipeline for a voice-controlled smart wheelchair simulation.
+This project presents an end-to-end speech recognition pipeline for a voice-operated smart wheelchair simulation.
+The system recognizes five navigation commands using a trained neural network model and controls a virtual wheelchair in real time.

-The system recognizes five navigation commands and controls a virtual wheelchair in real time using a lightweight TensorFlow Lite model optimized for edge deployment.
+The model was developed using Edge Impulse and deployed as a quantized TensorFlow Lite (int8) model optimized for low-latency edge inference.

 This project demonstrates:

 Dataset collection & labeling

-Audio preprocessing using MFCC
+MFCC-based audio preprocessing

-Neural network training using Edge Impulse
+Neural network training & evaluation

-Quantized TensorFlow Lite deployment
+Model quantization & edge deployment

+Real-time inference integration in Python

-Real-time Python simulation using PyGame
+Simulation control using PyGame

-🎯 Supported Commands
+🎯 Supported Voice Commands

 Move Forward